 The City of Waxahachie still currently has open positions.
-While it is unknown when we may be able to conduct interviews or fill these openings, potential candidates are still encouraged to apply through our online system.
+While the screening and interview process may be delayed during this time, potential candidates are still encouraged to apply through our online system.
 We appreciate your patience as we navigate through this process together.

 Open Records Requests